Accedian/ingestion-config/README.md

 # Ingestion Configuration
-This repository is intended to act as the source of truth for configuration artifacts associated with the Ingestion pipeline.
+This repository is intended to act as the source of truth for configuration artifacts associated with ingesting  telemetry into PCA.

-We recommend that you start any new integration work by creating a new branch from the main branch's latest commit. you new branch should follow the same folder structure as the pre-existing ingestion pipelines.
+We recommend that you start any new integration work by creating a new branch from the main branch's latest commit. your new branch should follow the same folder structure as the pre-existing ingestion pipelines.

 For any Cisco ingestion work, please work under the `cisco-community` folder.
+Our R&D team will be the ones responsible for vetting and moving `cisco-community` configurations into `cisco-pca-product` as submissions get approved and moved into the product.
+Pull requests made under `cisco-pca-product` will be refused.

 Whenever adding a new configuration, please follow the existing tiered logic:
 - First folder tier should be reserved for vendor names (or cross-vendor stardards).